When new to baking, it can seem intimidating and scary especially when going to a bakery and seeing all their perfect baked goods.

 - 1 Tablespoon vanilla extract or vanilla paste

-- extra all-purpose flour powdered sugar for rolling out dough
+- extra all-purpose flour for rolling out dough

 Sift together flour, baking powder, and salt.
 Set aside.

 Place butter and sugar in large bowl of electric stand mixer and beat until light in color.
-Add egg, milk and vanilla extract or paste beat to combine.
+This could take up to 5 minutes.

 Put mixer on low speed, gradually add flour, and beat until mixture pulls away from the side of the bowl.
-If dough looks and feels dry slowly add up to 1 TBSP of milk to moist dough.
+If the dough looks and feels dry, slowly add up to 1 tablespoon of milk to moisten the dough.

-Divide the dough in half, wrap in plastic wrap, and refrigerate for 2 hours.
-I divide the dough, so one stays cold while I’m working with the other one.
+Divide the dough in half, wrap in plastic wrap, and refrigerate for 30 minutes or until ready to use.
+Tip: I divide the cookie dough, so one stays cold while I’m working with the other one.

 Preheat oven to 350 ° F.

-Sprinkle surface where you will roll out dough with powdered sugar.
-Remove 1 wrapped pack of dough from refrigerator at a time, sprinkle rolling pin with powdered sugar, and roll out dough to 1/4-inch thick.
-Move the dough around and check underneath frequently to make sure it is not sticking.
-(If dough has warmed during rolling, place cold cookie sheet on top for 10 minutes to chill.)
+Sprinkle the surface where you will roll out the cookie dough with all-purpose flour.
+Remove one wrapped pack of cookie dough from refrigerator at a time, sprinkle rolling pin with powdered sugar, and roll out dough to 1/4-inch thick.
+Move the cookie dough around and check underneath frequently to make sure it is not sticking.
+(If cookie dough has warmed during rolling, place the cold cookie sheet on top for 10 minutes to chill.)

 Let sit on baking sheet for 2 minutes after removal from oven and then move to complete cooling on wire rack.
 Serve as is or frost with royal icing as desired.

-For the extra cookies they can be stored in an airtight container or ziploc bag on the counter.
-The cookies can last for up to 1 week, if you can’t decorate them right away.
-My favorite way to decorate cookies is with homemade fondant, it’s really easy to make and tastes way better than store bought.
+For the extra cookies, you can store in an airtight container or Ziploc bag on the counter.
+The cookies can last for up to 1 week if you can’t decorate them right away.
+My favorite way to decorate cookies is with homemade fondant, and it’s effortless to make and tastes way better than store bought.
 I like this way better because I can I bag the decorated cookies right away.